lastweek/rdma-core/README.md

 We use these commands a lot during our day-to-day RDMA usage.
 We can learn how they use the Linux Infiniband devices!
+They are implemented in `infiniband-diags` folder.

 - ibv_devinfo
 - iblinkinfo
+- ibping
+- ibaddr
-- ...
+- more..

 ## libibverbs

 ### Examples

-Some useful userspace examples:
+Some useful IB verbs examples.
+These are the starting point for many people!

 - asyncwatch.c
 - device_list.c